 If fever, headache, and malaise occur with or without a rash, antibiotics should be started promptly.

 Chloramphenicol 500 mg orally or IV 4 times a day for 7 days is 2nd-line treatment.
-Oral chloramphenicol is not available in the US and its use is associated with adverse hematologic effects, which requires monitoring of blood indices.
+Oral chloramphenicol is not available in the US and its use can cause grey baby syndrome and adverse hematologic effects, which requires monitoring of blood indices.

 Severely ill patients with RMSF may have a marked increase in capillary permeability in later stages; thus, IV fluids should be given cautiously to maintain blood pressure while avoiding worsening pulmonary and cerebral edema.